bobvann/RPirrigate/README.md

 # RPirrigate

+RPirrigate is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.

 Raspberry Pi irrigation system software

 RPirrigate provide to the users an easy-to-use, nice-to-see software for managing an irrigation system using a Raspberry Pi and few relayes and valves connected to the GPIO ports.